Kefalonia: Unforgettable beaches and mysteries of the past to explore

 A breathtaking panorama

-Myrtos is a true natural masterpiece, offering breathtaking views from the heights of the road leading to it.
+Myrtos is a true natural masterpiece.
+In fact, it offers breathtaking views from the very first bend in the road leading to it.
 From the top of the cliffs, visitors can admire the spectacular contrast between the turquoise waters and the pristine white sand.
-One of the island’s most spectacular panoramas, it’s a delight for photographers and landscape enthusiasts alike.
+As a result, this panorama, one of the most spectacular on the island, delights photographers and landscape enthusiasts alike.

 An ideal place to relax